git-moss/ConvertWithMoss/README-FORMATS.md

 ## Bitwig Studio multisample

-The parser can read all information from Bitwig Studio multisamples except the layer color, select and parameter 1 to 3, which are not mappable.
+The parser can read all information from Bitwig Studio multi-samples except the layer color, select and parameter 1 to 3, which are not mappable.

 A Bitwig multisample file is a zip archive which contains all samples in WAV format and a metadata file in XML format.
 This converter supports (split) stereo uncompressed and IEEE float 32 bit formats for the WAV files.